sami2ahmed/ccloud-microservices-reinvent/README.md

-# Come see the demo below live at Reinvent, find the Confluent Booth (#220)
+# Come see the demo below live at Reinvent '21, find the Confluent Booth (#220)

-Video demo goes live at AWS reinvent Nov.
-29 2021 9am PT https://youtu.be/W4c4NYDCShA
+Video recording goes live the week after AWS reinvent concludes, on Mon.
+Dec.
+6th 9am PT https://youtu.be/W4c4NYDCShA

 # Embed multi-classification machine learning model in a streaming pipeline demo with Confluent Cloud and AWS Lambda/SNS